 It is simple and easy and glorious, and I laugh in disbelief at the speed with which I allowed myself to forget the most basic of truths.
 That I can always carve out a place for myself, a place for my subconscious to spill forth, where I can drink it in and write it out.
 It doesn’t have to be perfect; I just have to show up.

 A writer who waits for ideal conditions under which to work will die without putting a word on paper.

 – E. B. White

 I return to my hill the next day, eager to get back to the words.
 This time I pack something extra amongst my office essentials; gratitude.
 This break from modern technology, this chance to fall in love with new ideas and form new habits, has been a blessing.
 I smile beneath the branches, thinking of all the things this tree has seen.
 If only I could crack her open and learn her stories.

-But instead the tree just stares down at me, smugly – for she is wise, like all trees.
+But instead the tree just stares down at me knowingly – for she is wise, like all trees.
 She knows that I am the one who has been cracked open, and it is to be my stories shared on this hillside, not hers.

 I allow my eyes to drift from the page across my bent knees and follow a row of fishing boats setting off towards the horizon.
 I wave and the men on board wave back, our hands the only form of communication needed.

-I gaze down at my hands, and rest them in my lap with my pen and my notebook.
+I shift my gaze from the fisherman to my own hands, resting them gently in my lap with my pen and notebook.
 I know I already have everything I need.